gamma-opt/EnergySystemModeling.jl/docs/src/index.md

 $$f_{l,t} ≥ -\bar{f}_l,\quad ∀l,t \tag{t2}$$

-The absolute value of the transmission
+These auxiliary constraints  are used to capture the absolute value of the transmission for the objective function.

 $$|f_{l,t}|≥f_{l,t},\quad ∀l,t \tag{t3}$$